19272/python-chessgame/README.md

 * Windows: [64-bit](http://py.processing.org/processing.py-windows64.zip), [32-bit](http://py.processing.org/processing.py-windows32.zip)
 * Linux: [64-bit](http://py.processing.org/processing.py-linux64.tgz) [32-bit](http://py.processing.org/processing.py-linux32.tgz)

-These files contain the Processing.py JAR file along with some example scripts and some utility programs for running Processing.py on its own, for various platforms.
-Decompress the file and move the .jar file to the python-chessgame directory.
+These files contain the processing.py **.jar** file along with some example scripts and some utility programs for running Processing.py on its own, for various platforms.
+Decompress the file and move the **.jar** file (and only this one) to your python-chessgame directory.
 Now, from the python-chessgame directory, type the following on the command line:

 ```
 java -jar processing-py.jar runner.py